 Let $R$ be a Noetherian integral domain with quotient field $F$ and $A$ a finite-dimensional unital $F$-algebra.
-Then an $R$-\emph{lattice} in $A$ is a finitely generated submodule $\Gamma$ of $A$ which contains an $F$-basis of $A$.
+Then an $R$-\emph{lattice} in $A$ is an $R$-submodule $\Gamma$ of $A$ which is finitely generated and contains an $F$-basis of $A$.
 An $R$-\emph{order} in $A$ is a multiplicatively closed $R$-lattice containing $1_A$ (the multiplication may be not associative).
 An $R$-order will be called \emph{maximal} if $\Gamma'\subset\Gamma$ implies $\Gamma'=\Gamma$ for every $R$-order $\Gamma'$ in $A$.

-An algebra $A\not=0$ over a field $F$ is called a {\it division algebra} if for any $a\in A$, $a\not=0$, the left multiplication with $a$, $L_a(x)=ax$, and the right multiplication with $a$, $R_a(x)=xa$, are bijective.
+An algebra $A\not=0$ over a field $F$ is called a {\it division algebra}, if for any $a\in A$, $a\not=0$, the right multiplication with $a$, $L_a(x)=ax$, and the right multiplication with $a$, $R_a(x)=xa$, are bijective.
 Any division algebra is simple, that means has only trivial two-sided ideals.
 A finite-dimensional algebra $A$ is a division algebra over $F$ if and only if $A$ has no zero divisors.